The Find-a-Spider Guide

 Try clicking on each image to enlarge it

-The entrances to ant nests often have a surface cone of excavated soil and ants can usually be seen using the burrow.
-Unfortunately, some burrow-dwelling spiders, including funnel-webs, also pile excavated soil on the down-hill side of their burrow after the burrow has been inundated by a period of wet weather.
+The entrances to ant nests in the ground often have a surface cone of excavated soil and ants can usually be seen using the burrow.
+However, some burrow-dwelling spiders, including funnel-webs, also pile excavated soil on the down-hill side of their burrow after a period of rain has softened the soil.

-Some moth caterpillars and other insects make densely webbed masses in green vegetation.
-The larvae of certain insect species also lay down webbing in masses of decaying plant material then make pupal cases that look like the egg sacs of some spiders.
-The web mass produced at the bases of some gum trees by Symphyta larvae is remarkably similar to the entrance to a funnel-web burrow.
+Some moth caterpillars make densely webbed masses in green vegetation.
+The larvae of certain insect species also lay down webbing in masses of decaying plant material (including leaf litter) then make pupal cases that look like a spider's egg sac.
+The webbing produced at the bases of some gum trees by Symphyta larvae and some tiny white ant species is also remarkably similar to the webs of certain spiders.

 Click to enlarge